-- 10.2.1 Suspension geometry must remain fixed at all times. - 10.2.2 Any powered device which is capable of altering the configuration or affecting the performance of any part of the suspension system is forbidden. - 10.2.3 No adjustment may be made to the suspension system while the car is in motion.
+- 10.2.1 With the steering wheel fixed, the position of each wheel centre and the orientation of its rotation axis must be completely and uniquely defined by a function of its principally vertical suspension travel, save only for the effects of reasonable compliance which does not intentionally provide further degrees of freedom. - 10.2.2 Any powered device which is capable of altering the configuration or affecting the performance of any part of the suspension system is forbidden. - 10.2.3 No adjustment may be made to the suspension system while the car is in motion.

-10.3 Suspension members:
+10.3 Suspension members :